 The Senix BL4QL-L 4 Stroke Gas Powered Leaf Blower has a more powerful engine than the Makita, with a 26.5cc output.
 Despite this, it produces slightly less wind speed of 125 mph.
 Its air displacement rating of 410 CFM means that you can shift more leaves at once than with the Makita, but you won’t be able to move them as far.

-It is slightly lacking in power and, while it does have a soft finish handle as well as low vibrations, it lacks a cruise control lever.
-The automatic choke, though, ensures that it starts with minimal fuss, every time.
+It is slightly lacking in power, and while it has a soft finish handle and low vibrations, it lacks a cruise control lever.
+The automatic choke ensures that it starts with minimal fuss every time.

 3. Troy-Bilt EC 4-Cycle Backpack Blower – Premium Choice

-The power of the motor means that the Troy-Bilt is louder than other models, rated at 72 dBA, and this means that you will need to wear ear protection of some sort.
-There is no automatic choke on this model, which means that you will have to pump the primer ten times, set the choke to the starting position, and then pull the starter rope.
+The motor’s power makes it louder than other models, rated at 72 dBA, and you must wear ear protection.
+There is no automatic choke on this model, and you will have to pump the primer ten times, set the choke to the starting position, and then pull the starter rope.

 4. CRAFTSMAN 4-Cycle Gas Powered Backpack Leaf Blower

 The Craftsman BP410 comes in two models.
 As well as a 2-stroke, 27cc model, there is this 4-stroke 32cc variant.
-It is a backpack blower and the powerful engine produces 460 CFM with a powerful 205 mph wind speed that will shift a lot of leaves in a short space of time.
-Suitable for professional jobs, this blower will make short work of clearing the leaves in your yard, too.
+It is a backpack blower, and the powerful engine produces 460 CFM with a powerful 205 mph wind speed that will shift a lot of leaves in a short time.
+It’s suitable for professional jobs and will make short work of clearing the leaves in your yard, too.

-The base model is a pull start motor, although you can buy an electric starter separately.
+The base model has a pull-start motor, but you can buy an electric starter separately.
 It has a variable speed throttle and cruise control.
-It also has an ergonomic handle and a curved tube that enables you to get into inaccessible areas so you can clear leaves out behind the shed.
+It also has an ergonomic handle, and a curved tube that enables you to get into inaccessible areas to clear leaves out behind the shed.

 5. Landworks Leaf Blower

-The Landworks Leaf Blower is a very heavy duty leaf blower.
+The Landworks Leaf Blower is a very heavy-duty machine.
 It has a 212cc 4-stroke engine that produces a wind force of 200 mph and air displacement of 2,000 CFM.
-It is heavy, but this is a walk-behind model, so you don’t have to carry it at all, not even as a backpack.
-It is powerful enough to move wet leaves and other debris, and its air displacement rating means that it will make very short work of even the largest leaf pile.
+It is heavy but a walk-behind model, so you don’t have to carry it at all, not even as a backpack.
+It is powerful enough to move wet leaves and other debris, and its air displacement rating allows it to make short work of the largest leaf pile.

-The Landworks leaf blower is expensive, and it is far more than is required for most domestic settings.
+The Landworks leaf blower is expensive and more powerful than most domestic settings require.
 It is primarily meant as a commercial model, as expected from Landworks, who also make products like powered wheelbarrows and utility carts.

-The leaf blower is an essential piece of gardening and yard maintenance equipment for anybody that needs it.
-If you have large trees that shed their leaves during autumn, using a leaf blower negates the need to have to rake every leaf into a neat pile.
-Strap on your leaf blower, pull the ignition and blow them into a pile ready for collection and disposal.
+The leaf blower is an essential piece of gardening and yard maintenance equipment for anybody who needs it.
+If you have large trees that shed their leaves during autumn, using a leaf blower negates the need to rake every leaf into a neat pile.
+Strap on your leaf blower, pull the ignition, and blow them into a pile ready for collection and disposal.

 The weight of the blower is important.
-If you’re lucky, it will take ten minutes to blow a yards’ worth of leaves into a pile.
-If you’re unlucky, or you’re looking for a leaf blower to use for commercial purposes, you could be looking at an hour or more.
+If you’re lucky, it will take 10 minutes to blow a yard’s worth of leaves into a pile.
 If the blower is heavy and doesn’t offer backpack functionality, it will be too much for you to cope with.
-Your arms will ache and you’ll give up through fatigue rather than because you finished the project.
+Your arms will ache, and you’ll give up through fatigue rather than because you finished the project.

 Weight can vary from 10 to 20 pounds for those models that you do have to carry over your shoulder.
 Backpack models may weigh a little more, and those that you push or pull can weigh significantly more without becoming too much of a strain.

-The power of the engine determines how many leaves you can blow at a time, and even how far they will blow.
-Some of the most powerful blowers will deal with wet leaves and heavier debris while buying an underpowered model will mean that you have to make several passes to ensure that you have tidily gathered every single leaf into a pile.
+The power of the engine determines how many leaves you can blow at a time and even how far they will blow.
+Some of the most powerful blowers will deal with wet leaves and heavier debris.
+Buying an underpowered model will mean you must make several passes to ensure that you have tidily gathered every leaf into a pile.

-Engine power is measured in cc, and it can vary from around 20cc upwards, but this number alone is meaningless.
-More important is the power that the engine produces, and the resulting speed at which air is fired out of the blower.
+Engine power is measured in cc and can vary from around 20cc upwards, but this number alone is meaningless.
+More important is the engine’s power and the resulting speed at which air is fired out of the blower.

-Measured in mph, this figure ranges from around 140 mph up to 200 mph.
-The lower end of this scale is ample for home use, but you will benefit from a blower at the top end of the scale if you are using the blower commercially and will be tidying up leaves for hours.
+Measured in mph, this figure ranges from around 140 to 200 mph.
+The lower end of the scale is ample for home use, but you will benefit from a blower at the top if you are using the blower commercially and will be tidying up leaves for hours.

 Another important number to look at is that of the air displacement.
 Measured in CFM, or Cubic Feet per Minute.
 This is the cubic feet of air displaced every minute by the device.
 Machines with a lower CFM are not useless, and it can prove easier to use this type of machine in a small area.
-It enables greater precision, prevents you from blasting everything from your flower bed into the middle of the lawn, and lower CFM typically means lower price, although this isn’t always the case.
+It enables greater precision, prevents you from blasting everything from your flower bed into the middle of the lawn, and is available at a lower price, but that isn’t always the case.

 A CFM between 200 and 400 is considered suitable for use in a yard, anything above 400 CFM can be used in large yards or for larger areas.
-If a blower has a variable throttle, it means that you can apply less pressure and therefore use a larger model in a smaller space without it proving too unwieldy.
+If a blower has a variable throttle, you can apply less pressure and use a larger model in a smaller space without it proving too unwieldy.

 More about leaf blowers: